SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

-The OpenLensIO distortion model is the Projection Characterization, not the Field-Of-View Characterization.
+Indicator that the OpenLensIO distortion model is the Projection Characterization, not the Field-Of-View Characterization.
 This is primarily relevant when storing overscan values, not in transmission as the overscan should be calculated by the consumer.

 #### Units